cbebber13/luastoned/trunk/luamenu/readme.txt

 To properly install all functionality of this addon:

-- copy garrysmod/addons/<this addon>/lua/includes/modules/*.dll files to garrysmod/lua/includes/modules/
+- copy garrysmod/addons/<this addon>/lua/* to garrysmod/lua/*

-OR YOU CAN JUST RUN copy_modules.bat and not be stupid
+OR YOU CAN JUST RUN install_luamenu.bat and not be stupid